-As more drivers switch to electric vehicles, companies must start evolving the role they play for the new era of electric mobility.
-This evolution goes beyond simply installing reliable charging infrastructure for employees and guests.
-Electric mobility will affect companies when it comes to fleet policies, awareness, and employee transportation benefits.
+As more drivers switch to EVs, companies must start evolving the role they play in the new era of electric mobility.
+This evolution goes beyond simply installing reliable EV charging stations for employees and guests.
+Electric mobility will affect companies when it comes to fleet policies, awareness, and employee / commuter benefits.

-Electric vehicle uptake on its own is rather easy to comply with—what most businesses is consider concurrent to electrifying their fleet is providing charging infrastructure for their employees at home, and employees and guests at work.
-But fleet electrification and charging infrastructure is just the tip of the iceberg.
-A hidden impact of the transition to electric mobility is that it increases awareness of sustainable practices.
+Electric vehicle uptake on its own is rather easy to comply with—what most businesses need to consider, along electrifying their fleet, is providing EV charging options for their employees at home, and employees and guests at work.
+But fleet electrification and charging stations are just the tip of the iceberg.
+A hidden driver behind the transition to electric mobility is increased awareness of sustainable practices.

 The latest survey conducted by CleanTechnica shows that the most self-reported reason for purchasing an electric vehicle is reduction of environmental impact.
 This shows that electric vehicle drivers tend to be more conscious about their carbon footprint and non-sustainable habits.

 So, what does this mean for businesses?
 Here’s my take.

 Almost every business will be required to develop and share sustainability practices with their shareholders and acknowledge sustainability as a critical KPI

 The MIT Sloan Management Review published a report on The Business of Sustainability back in 2009, concluding that many companies struggle with the concept of sustainability and may have difficulty creating (or even finding) a compelling business case for sustainable practices.
 The survey revealed a pervasive lack of understanding among business leaders when it comes to corporate sustainability.